Michael0ne/TOD_tools/README.md

 ## Dependencies

-* DirectX 9 SDK (set your environment variable 'DXSDK_DIR' to point to SDK directory).
+* DirectX 9 SDK (set your environment variable 'DXSDK_DIR' to point to SDK directory). (deprecated and will be removed in near future)
+* DirectXMath (included).
 * libvorbis 1.1.0 (included).
 * libogg 1.1.2 (included).
 * libpng 1.0.5 (included).